-At a country level, Country Managers are responsible for ensuring compliance with human rights and fundamental freedoms.
-The Human Resources teams locally are responsible for ensuring that the activities of the Subsidiaries respect employees' human rights and fundamental freedoms.
+At a country level, Country Managers, supported by Human Resources teams locally, are responsible for promoting a culture of respect for human rights and fundamental freedoms.

 Each country has an Ethics Correspondent that supports the different corporate functions and acts as a local point of contact for all ethics-related questions from employees.
 Employees, as well as all other stakeholders, can use the L'Oréal Speak Up website as a secure mechanism for raising concerns directly with their Ethics Correspondent.